LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-27-inverse-transform-sampling.md

 ## Coding up our own sampler

 Now [ritvikmath](https://www.youtube.com/@ritvikmath) then goes on to solve for the exact analytical inverse of the exponential.
-It isn't that hard, you can have a crack yourself, but what I'm interested in is if you give me a general probability density function, how can I sample it?
+It isn't that hard, you can have a crack yourself, but what I'm interested in is "if you give me a general probability density function, how can I sample it?"
 And let's presume that either there is no closed form expression for the inverse CDF or that I don't have the time/can't be bothered to figure it out.

-Well, the inverse of a function is just that if I give it what _were_ the outputs of the _original function_ then I should get what the inputs must have been.
-So if I can create a map, or an _approximate map_ of inputs to outputs, then just do the ol' switcheroo then I can interpolate the result and get an approximate inverse CDF!
+Well, the inverse of a function is just if I give the inverse what _were_ the outputs of the _original function_ then I should get what the inputs must have been.
+So if I can create a map (or an _approximate map_) of inputs to outputs, then just do the ol' switcheroo I can interpolate the result and get an approximate inverse CDF!

 ```python